isabella232/primetime.en/help/migration-guides/tvsdk-13-to-20-for-javascript.md

 snippet: y
 ---

-# TVSDK Conversion - 1.3 to 2.0 For JavaScript{#tvsdk-conversion-to-for-javascript}
+# TVSDK Conversion - 1.3 to 2.0 For JavaScript {#tvsdk-conversion-to-for-javascript}

 Many method signatures and API element names have changed for 2.0.
 Review these tables to see all API change details.